-The course contains a minimum 75 class hours, plus additional time spent working on projects and undertaking assessment.
-Each course is equivalent to 3 US credit hours, which would typically transfer back to Australia as a single, semester-length subject – your Australian university will determine the value of any credit transfer (we will provide you more information about how this works as part of the application process).
+The course contains 75 class hours, students are also expected to commit to additional hours of individual and group study - approximately 10 hours per week.
+This course is comparable to 3 US credit hours, which would typically transfer back to Australia as a single, semester-length subject – your Australian university will determine the value of any credit transfer (we will provide you more information about how this works as part of the application process).

 Course material and Supplies